Fast and Intuitive. Money Saving Control

-By implementing a touchscreen instead of separate controller hardware, operating an IDS Production Timer is faster and more intuitive than other designs.
+By implementing an IDS touchscreen instead of separate controller hardware, operating an IDS Production Timer is faster and more intuitive than other designs.
 The system guides users through timer operations by highlighting the specific controls required for each stage.

 IDS Production Timers can be configured with: